ammarwaddah/sentiment_analysis_of_movie_reviews/README.md

 '''

 ## Features
-* I present to you my project solving the problem of sentiment analysis of movie reviews using a lot of effective algorithm and techniques with a good analysis (EDA), and comparing between them using logical thinking, and put my suggestions for solving it in the best possible ways and the current capabilities using Data Science, Machine Learning and NLP.
+* I present to you my project solving the problem of sentiment analysis of movie reviews using a lot of effective algorithms and techniques with a good analysis (EDA), and comparing between them using logical thinking, and putting my suggestions for solving it in the best possible ways and the current capabilities using Data Science, Machine Learning and NLP.

 ### To Do:
 **Briefly about the process of the project work, here are (some) insights that I took care of it:**